This is guide outlines some of the best options for electronic dog fence systems for German Shepherds.

 The static function does not need to be used either – tone and vibrate training modes can be used instead.

-Other Dog Fence Resources and Guides
+Other Dog Fence Guides

 TheDailyShep.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.